-Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+The Company has net assets of £58,388,000 and current liabilities of £58,549,000 which relates to a balance owed from Natrium Holdings Limited, its directly owned and controlled subsidiary.
+The Directors have performed a going concern assessment and are confident that the company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.